Updated: 28-08-2025 at 5:30 AM

 While India exhibits over 66% total turnout, the numbers are generally 15-20% lower for municipal polls.
 But, by catalysing feel-good fervour and competitive spirit, the present initiative may boost footfall at both ballot centres and vibrant bazaars.

-The agenda aims at the twin goals of elevating voter spirits while stimulating Delhi’s economic activity through demand generation during festival season, when the elections are scheduled.
+The agenda aims at the twin goals of elevating voter spirits while stimulating Delhi’s economic activity through demand generation during the festival season, when the elections are scheduled.

 Authorities plan to amplify publicity through print, electronic, social, and digital media, along with celebrity influencer endorsements, to spread awareness about discount offers for voters across Delhi's population.